 Neurological Disorders and Disability Benefits

-Hundreds of millions of people worldwide suffer from neurological disorders, including epilepsy, Parkinson's disease, Alzheimer's disease, multiple sclerosis, amyotrophic lateral sclerosis (ALS), cerebral palsy, strokes, migraine headaches, and many other conditions that affect the central and peripheral nervous system.
-Fibromyalgia is now also considered to be a neurological disorder.
+Hundreds of millions of people worldwide suffer from neurological disorders, including epilepsy, Parkinson's disease, Alzheimer's disease, multiple sclerosis, amyotrophic lateral sclerosis (ALS), cerebral palsy, strokes, migraines, and many other conditions that affect the central and peripheral nervous system.
 The symptoms and severity of neurological impairments can widely vary depending on the specific condition and can include:

 • muscle weakness